xperimental/netatmo-exporter/doc/token-file.md

 ## Attributes

-All of the three attributes are necessary for the exporter to work correctly, but they have different purposes:
+All the three attributes are necessary for the exporter to work correctly, but they have different purposes:

 - `access_token` this is the "key" that is used to communicate with the NetAtmo API and fetch the data available for the user.
 It is only valid for a limited time after which the API will return a 403 error when the access-token is used.
 - `expiry` this is the time when the `access_token` will expire.
 The exporter needs to know this, so that it can get a new access-token in time ("refresh" it).